How It Began

 We partnered with Urban Growth to bring our plan to life, with valuable support from MTVH.

-While budget constraints forced us to scale down our project, we are continuing to create a lovely garden for people to stroll through, a sanctuary for local wildlife, and a testament to what a community can achieve when they join forces.
+While budget constraints forced us to scale down our project, we continued to create a lovely garden for people to stroll through, a sanctuary for local wildlife, and a testament to what a community can achieve when local residents join forces.

 ☘️ Painting the bollards in collaboration with students from Streatham Wells Primary School.